varnish/Varnish-Book/varnish_book.rst

    ``vcl_recv`` is the first VCL subroutine executed, right after Varnish has parsed the client request into its basic data structure.
    ``vcl_recv`` has four main uses:

    #.
 Modifying the client data to reduce cache diversity.
-E.g., removing any leading "www." in a URL.
+E.g., removing any leading "www." in the ``Host:`` header
    #.
-Deciding which web server to use.
+Deciding which web server to use
    #.
 Deciding caching policy based on client data.
-E.g., not caching POST requests, only caching specific URLs, etc.
+E.g., not caching POST requests, only caching specific URLs, etc
    #.
-Executing re-write rules needed for specific web applications.
+Executing re-write rules needed for specific web applications

    In ``vcl_recv`` you can perform the following terminating actions:

-   `pass`: It passes over the cache *lookup* and *purge* subroutines, but it executes the rest of the Varnish request flow.
+   `pass`: It passes over the cache *lookup*, but it executes the rest of the Varnish request flow.
    It does not stores the response from the backend in the cache.

    `pipe`: This action creates a full-duplex pipe that forwards the client request to the backend without looking at the content.